DoZhangQiang/DoZhangQiang.github.io/index.md

 ## Selected Projects

-- swPCG:Multi-angle computation and memory access optimization for PCG algorithm on the New Generation Sunway Supercomputer
+- *swPCG:Multi-angle computation and memory access optimization for PCG algorithm on the New Generation Sunway Supercompute*

   - This is the project for the CPC 2023.
 Base on the serial PCG algorithm that the organizing committee provided.
 I am responsible for the writing of slave core code.
 Various methods such as LDM space access adjustment and double buffering were adopted for acceleration.
 Additionally, the sub-algorithm LDU2CSR was refactored to eliminate its circular dependencies, thus making it more suitable for parallel computing.Achieve an average speedup of 22 times across 600 cases.

 - swBlender: